bradygaster-zz/connector-swagger-to-markdown/docs/PagerDuty/index.md

 |---------|------|-------------|------|
 | Service Id | string | Service Id | id |

+### Assignment
+Represents the assignment of an incident

+This object has no properties.

+### Acknowledgement
+Acknowledgement of incident

+This object has no properties.

+### LastStatusChangeBy
+Represents the user or service that last changed an incident

+This object has no properties.

+### FirstTriggerLogEntry
+Log entry for when an incident is triggered

+This object has no properties.

+### EscalationPolicy
+The policy in place for escalating an incident

+This object has no properties.

+### Team
+A team

+This object has no properties.

+### Assignee
+Represents to whom the incident is assigned

+This object has no properties.

+### Acknowledger
+Represents the acknowledger of an incident

+This object has no properties.

 ### EscalationPoliciesResponse
 Escalation policies response object

 | Summary | Type | Description | Path |
 |---------|------|-------------|------|
 | Escalation policies | Array of [EscalationPolicy](#escalationpolicy) | List of escalation policies | escalation_policies |

+### Object

+This object has no properties.

 ### UsersResponse
 Users response object